joejag/the_good_the_bad_the_openplan/words/part1.md

 ## Action growing

+* Herman Mille went from designing the office to selling the parts.
+Of course companies decided to buy the cheapest bits, the walls.
 * Over time, every worker ended up with their own workstation and walls grew to combat noise
 * But again, these were offices designed by architects who cared about the work and the workers inside them.